TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/Index.rst

 ------------------

-This chapter aims to give you some important information about the general principles of *TYPO3 CMS*.
-It gives you the information needed to understand the next chapters.
+This chapter aims to give you some important information about the general principles of TYPO3 CMS.
+It is the base needed to understand the next chapters.

 .. toctree::